 The possibility to donate to streamers is not presented in Periscope but is popular in other live video streaming solutions.
 Donations attract more streamers that produce quality content which, in its turn, attracts more viewers.
 Also, you can monetize your live streaming app by charging a small fee for each donation.

-Implementing this feature requires integration of payment getaway, so think twice whether you need to have it at launch.
+Implementing this feature requires integration of payment getaway, so think twice about whether you need to have it at launch.
 Maybe, it is wiser to add it later.

 Device and OS compatibility

-Note that Apple devices are not as diversified as the Android-powered ones.
+Note that Apple devices are not as diversified as Android-powered ones.
 This means iOS app development will require somewhat less time for UI/UX design, development, and quality assurance.
 So if you want to launch your live streaming app as an MVP, you can safely consider developing an iOS version first, and launch your app for Android later.

 Let’s now calculate the average timeline of development and the total cost of a video streaming app like Periscope.